Cheltenham Festival 2023 schedule & coverage

 A Plus Tard will bid to win a second consecutive Gold Cup at this year's Cheltenham Festival - and you can follow it live on the BBC.

-BBC Radio 5 Sports Extra will bring you commentaries from all four days from 14-17 March, with coverage of Gold Cup day also on Radio 5 Live including Friday's big race at 15:30 GMT.
+BBC Radio 5 Sports Extra will have commentary of all 28 races from 14-17 March, with coverage of Gold Cup day also on Radio 5 Live including Friday's big race at 15:30 GMT.

 There will also be live text commentaries, racecards and results every day on the BBC Sport website and app, and additional coverage on BBC Sport's social media accounts.